Introduction to Multi-Factor Authentication

 - Location factors

 Modern knowledge factors include usernames or IDs, passwords, PINs, and the answers to security questions.
 Possession factors are such things as bank or ID cards, security tokens, one-time passwords (OTP) — very often these factors will be kept on a smartphone.
 Inherence factors are rapidly expanding with developments in biometrics technology.
 In addition to fingerprints, these factors now include facial and voice recognition, retina scans, or an individual’s typing patterns on a keyboard.
 Location factors refer to the user's physical location at the time of authentication.
 Generally, these factors do not require any user input but are determined automatically, for example by looking up IP addresses.

 Single-factor authentication has obvious limitations.
 Passwords, for example, are often used as a virtual one-factor authorization method but passwords are easily forgotten, easily stolen, and sometimes easily hacked.
 Consequently, even in the consumer world, there has been a growing push toward Two-factor Authentication (2FA), also sometimes called Two-step Verification or Two-step Authentication.
 Strictly speaking, 2FA is a subset of MFA and the simplest form of a multi-factor strategy.

 Other Names for Multi-Factor Authentication

 - Two-step Authentication

-In the email example above, the users may be primarily interested in protecting their identity and their data and may feel that going from one factor to two provides them with sufficient security.
-Banks, on the other hand, are necessarily interested in both protecting user data and having a high degree of confidence in user identity over time, and so have good reason to insist on MFA that goes from two factors to two.
+In the email example above, users may be primarily interested in protecting their identity and their data and may feel that going from one factor to two provides them with sufficient security.
+Banks, on the other hand, are interested in both protecting user data and having a high degree of confidence in the user's identity, and so have good reason to insist on MFA that goes from two factors to two.